marcopaglio/BookingApp/README.md

 docker pull postgres:15.3
 ```

-> :alarm_clock: **N.B**: On Linux and MacOS you have to precede Docker commands with `sudo`.
+> :pencil: **Note**: On Linux and MacOS you have to precede Docker commands with `sudo`.
 You may not use it if you add your user to the Docker group.
-See the [Docker Installation Guide](https://github.com/marcopaglio/installation-guides/tree/docker#installation-guide) for more details.
+See the [Docker Installation Guide](https://github.com/marcopaglio/installation-guides/tree/docker#installation-guide "Installation guide for Docker") for more details.

 ### Build from Command Line